MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationsetdata.md

 ## Parameters
 *Name*

-Type: Type: Code or text
+Type: Code or text

 The text string to use as a unique identifier for the data item.

 *Value*

-Type: Type: Code or text
+Type: Code or text

 The text string that represents the data.